-As a New Blood MRC fellow, Florian will study how much neuropeptide Y (NPY) and agouti-related peptide (AgRP) neurons release in response to external signals.
-These so-called NPY/AgRP neurones so potently stimulate feeding that if they are experimentally killed off in adult mice, the mice completely stop eating.
+As an MRC MDU New Blood Fellow, Florian will study how much neuropeptide Y (NPY) and agouti-related peptide (AgRP) neurons release in response to external signals.
+These, so-called, NPY/AgRP neurones so potently stimulate feeding that if they are experimentally killed off in adult mice, the mice completely stop eating.

 Kevin’s lab is interested in understanding the mechanisms for unconventional secretion using biochemical, biophysical and cell biology methods including genome-scale functional screens based on CRISPR/Cas9 technology.